DeNetPRO/Node/readme.md

 ## What is DeNet?

-**DeNet** is a decentralized storage network that lets you earn money by sharing your computer's unused storage space.
-Think of it like renting out your empty room to someone who needs storage space.
+**DeNet** is a decentralized data storage protocol that unlocks the global potential of unused storage.
+It connects storage providers with those in need of sovereign decentralized storage.

 ### How It Works: